Bread-Experts-Group/breadmod/README.md

 # BUGS
   - [ ] items inputted into machines from their sides are voided out of existence
   - [ ] (minor) tool gun anim speeds up when you have multiple tool guns at once
-  - [ ] energy capability does not respect energy limit in container
-  - [ ] AbstractMachineMenu#getScaledProgress always returns 0
+  - [ ] AbstractMachineMenu#getScaledProgress always returns 0 (temporarily fixed with using a maxProgress value)
-  - [ ] Machine not clearing progress and blockstate upon recipe completion (progress resets when the output item is taken)
-  - [ ] (?) capability invalidation occasionally crashes the game (possibly fixed?)
+  - [ ] Fluid texture on diesel machine needs to be normalized
   - [ ] tool gun stacking up/absorbing clicks when not equipped
   - [ ] happy block explosion not actually exploding an area
   - [ ] (Production specific) Tool gun action not triggering